cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

 Legend:

- - The 'challenge' is a random number that is provided by the Verifier, which will subsequently be used to demonstrate freshness of attestation evidence.
+ - The 'challenge' is a random number provided by the Verifier.
+It is used to demonstrate freshness of attestation evidence.

 ~~~~
 # TAM -> TEEP Agent: QueryRequest